Visualizations

 The Time Series Builder supports the creation of area, line, and bar charts via the Time Series type.
 Bar charts are often used for comparison, whereas line and area charts are used to show trends over time.
 For all Time Series charts, you can specify whether each series is stacked or not as well as customize the colors, point size, line thickness, fill opacity, etc.

 With the Time Series type, multiple series can on displayed that use different chart types.
-Also, you can compare two time periods by shifting time windows and annotate the graph with log entries.
+Also, you can compare two time periods by shifting time windows and annotating the graph with log entries.

 Metric